michaeljbishop/mulligan/README.md

  1 require 'mulligan'
  2
  3 def method_that_raises
+ 4   puts "RAISING"
- 4   raise "You can ignore this" do |e|
+ 5   raise "You can ignore this" do |e|
- 5     e.set_recovery :ignore do
+ 6     e.set_recovery :ignore do
- 6       puts "IGNORING"
+ 7       puts "IGNORING"
- 7     end
  8     end
  9   end
-10
+10   puts "AFTER RAISE"
+11 end
+12
-11 def calling_method
+13 def calling_method
-12   method_that_raises
+14   method_that_raises
-13   "SUCCESS"
+15   "SUCCESS"
-14   rescue Exception => e
+16   rescue Exception => e
-15     puts "RESCUED"
+17     puts "RESCUED"
-16     e.recover :ignore
+18     e.recover :ignore
-17     puts "HANDLED"
+19     puts "HANDLED"
-18 end
+20 end
 ```

 Running this at the REPL shows:

 ```
 2.0.0-p353 :009 > calling_method
+RAISING
 RESCUED
 IGNORING
+AFTER RAISE
  => "SUCCESS"
 ```

-### Um... what the hell just happened?

-Shouldn't we see "HANDLED" in that output?
+### Yeah... wait, shouldn't we see "HANDLED" in that output?!

 Here's what happened in detail:

-1. `#method_that_raises` is called from `#calling_method` (line 12)
+1. `#method_that_raises` is called from `#calling_method` (line 14)
-2. `#method_that_raises` raises an exception *but* before it is raised, a "recovery" can be added to the exception (line 5) in the block passed to `#raise`.
-(The exception is the parameter passed in the `#raise` block)
+2. `#method_that_raises` raises an exception *but* before it is raised, a "recovery" can be added to the exception (line 6) in the block passed to `#raise`.
+(The exception is the parameter 'e' passed to the `#raise` block)
-3. The exception is then raised and rescued (line 14)
+3. The exception is then raised (line 5) and rescued (line 16)
-4. The "recovery" on the exception is called (line 16) which executes the statement in the recovery block (defined on line 6).
+4. The "recovery" on the exception is called (line 18) which executes the statement in the recovery block (defined on line 7).
-5. Since the exception has recovered, control taks us back to the point *immediately after the block passed to* `#raise` (line 9), continuing as if `#raise` hadn't been called in the first place.
+5. Since the exception has recovered, control taks us back to the point *immediately after the block passed to* `#raise` (line 10), continuing as if `#raise` hadn't been called in the first place.
-6. The method exits and we return to line 13 as if we never saw the exception.
+6. The method exits (line 11) and we return to line 15 as if we never saw the exception.
-7. We exit the method because there's no exception to rescue (line 18)
+7. We exit the method because there's no exception to rescue (line 20).
+The last value in the function was "SUCCESS" so that is returned.

-## That's pretty cool... aaaaaaaaand whydoicare?
+### I see what you did.
+That's cool, but why should I care?

 You should care because your `rescue` statement is likely to be far from the `raise` in your program's execution and the further away it is, the harder it is to fix the error intelligently.
 It's even harder if that `raise` comes from a library you are calling.